RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 .. note:: A detailed explanation of the result files can be found in the :ref:`result section <analysis-results:ORF Predictions>`.

-.. note:: The final result of this example workflow, as well as another example output, can be found here **TODO ADD LINK**.
+.. note:: The final result of this example workflow, can be found `here <ftp://biftp.informatik.uni-freiburg.de/pub/HRIBO/examplereport_HRIBO1.3.2_14-02-20.zip>`_ .

 References
 ==========